maartene/DCJam2025/docs/NOTES.md

 - ✅ Use new abilities in game
 - ✅ Heal now also uses potency
 - ✅ Remove magic numbers from Ability

+## 🍅 Pomodoro 44
+- 🚧 Mockup for UI